French destroyer Chevalier Paul (1932): Design and description

 The Vauquelin-class ships were designed as improved versions of the preceding Aigle-class destroyers.
 They had an overall length of 129.3 m, a beam of 11.8 m, and a draft of 4.97 m.
 The ships displaced 2441 t at standard and 3120 t at deep load.
 They were powered by two geared steam turbines, each driving one propeller shaft, using steam provided by four du Temple boilers.
 The turbines were designed to produce 64000 PS, which would propel the ships at 36 kn.
-During her sea trials on 3 March 1934, Le Chevalier Paul's Parsons turbines provided 70575 PS and she reached 39.1 kn for a single hour.
+During her sea trials on 3 March 1934, Chevalier Paul's Parsons turbines provided 70575 PS and she reached 39.1 kn for a single hour.
 The ships carried enough fuel oil to give them a range of 3000 nmi at 14 kn.
 Their crew consisted of 10 officers and 201 crewmen in peacetime and 12 officers and 220 enlisted men in wartime.

 The main armament of the Vauquelin-class ships consisted of five 138.6 mm Modèle 1927 guns in single shielded mounts, one superfiring pair fore and aft of the superstructure and the fifth gun abaft the aft funnel.
-Their anti-aircraft armament consisted of four 37 mm Modèle 1927 guns in single mounts positioned amidships and two twin mounts for 13.2 mm Hotchkiss Modèle 1929 anti-aircraft machineguns on the forecastle deck abreast the bridge.
+Their anti-aircraft armament consisted of four 37 mm Modèle 1927 guns in single mounts positioned amidships and two twin mounts for 13.2 mm Hotchkiss Modèle 1929 anti-aircraft machine guns on the forecastle deck abreast the bridge.
 The ships carried two above-water twin mounts for 550 mm torpedo tubes, one pair on each broadside between the pairs of funnels as well as one triple mount aft of the rear pair of funnels.
 A pair of depth charge chutes were built into their stern; these housed a total of sixteen 200 kg depth charges, with eight more in reserve.
 They were also fitted with a pair of depth-charge throwers, one on each broadside abreast the aft funnels, for which they carried a dozen 100 kg depth charges.
 The ships could be fitted with rails to drop 40 Breguet B4 530 kg mines.